Zanny Begg: The Beehive

 Juanita Nielsen campaigned against the violent eviction of tenants in Kings Cross, who were being pushed out to make way for apartment blocks.
 Juanita disappeared on the 4th of July 1975.
 Her body has never been found, and her murderers never charged.

-Taking its title from Terry Irving and Rowan Cahill’s 2007 book on dissident politics and actions in Sydney; this program of talks, documentary screenings and performances engage with the histories and futures of local activism concerned with housing, public space, sexuality and gender.
+Taking its title from Terry Irving and Rowan Cahill’s 2007 book on dissident politics and actions in Sydney, this program of talks, documentary screenings and performances engages with the histories and futures of local activism concerned with housing, public space, sexuality and gender.

 'The Beehive' was produced by Philippa Bateman.
 An Enigma Machine Production.